aakash232/rag-pulse/README.md

 ## The problem

-Vector stores own retrieval.
-Eval tools own output quality. **No tool owns corpus integrity.**
+Your RAG app answers from whatever chunks land in the top-k.
+If those chunks contradict each other, or one comes from a doc updated two years ago, the model synthesizes an answer anyway.
+No error, no flag.

 Chunks go stale.
-Documentation gets updated in one collection but not another.
-SDK versions diverge.
 The same fact appears in three chunks with three different answers.
-None of this is visible to your retrieval pipeline — it silently degrades the answers your RAG system gives, and existing tooling has no way to see it.
+SDK versions drift between collections.
+None of this is visible to your retrieval pipeline.

-pulse-scan is the integrity layer.
+`pulse-scan` finds that drift.
+It reads your vector store, runs analysis, and produces a report.
+It writes nothing back.

 ---